igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 ```

 ### Code Enhancements
 The SonarCloud scanning revealed some code smells and vulnerabilities.
-The main vulnerability, which was detected in the `BookingController` class, was persistent entities' usage as arguments of `@RequestMapping` methods.
-I overlooked this during the initial implementation, and it was fixed by replacing the `Booking` persistent entity with the `BookingDTO` object.
+After [fixing](https://github.com/igor-baiborodine/campsite-booking/commit/0bdac033c620b82c2cf22fb353c4907f1ac1c485) code smells, I addressed the main vulnerability, which was detected in the `BookingController` class: persistent entities were used as arguments of `@RequestMapping` methods.
+I overlooked this during the initial implementation, and it was [corrected](https://github.com/igor-baiborodine/campsite-booking/commit/46a46a14c45fcbfe307d479948b529c098017bc4) by replacing the `Booking` persistent entity with the `BookingDTO` object.
+Also, I [improved](https://github.com/igor-baiborodine/campsite-booking/commit/e3720315eac4929a16233fc708cbdd1078bff2dc) the test coverage, which is now at [88.2%](https://sonarcloud.io/component_measures/metric/coverage/list?id=igor-baiborodine_campsite-booking).

+Another significant improvement was UUID's introduction for the `Booking` entity while keeping the database's ID.
+The main advantage here is that entity's unique ID can be created without connecting to the database.
+You can read more on the pros and cons of using UUID vs. database ID in this Stackoverflow [thread](https://stackoverflow.com/questions/45399/advantages-and-disadvantages-of-guid-uuid-database-keys).

 TODO
-- Code smells and vulnerabilities
-- Test coverage
 - Date auditing
 - Spring Boot and other dependencies upgrade
 - Open API v3 upgrade